 You can see students arguing with paraprofessionals, a student laying on the floor and kicking his feet while he yells, a student sitting in the corner with his hood on (no doubt trying to cancel out the yelling he’s hearing) while staring at an iPad, and another student screaming and climbing up on the sink while her teacher blocks her because she wants the bubbles and won’t take no for an answer.

-Mindfulness is a huge buzz word right now and with movements, such as Goldie Hawn’s MindUP organization, mindfulness is becoming less of an enigma and more accessible to our children all over the world.
-Anxiety in children seems to be at an all time high, and with more schools implementing mindfulness practices, students are being taught positive behaviors and habits to help combat it.
+Mindfulness is a huge buzzword right now and with movements, such as Goldie Hawn’s MindUP organization, mindfulness is becoming less of an enigma and more accessible to our children all over the world.
+Anxiety in children seems to be at an all-time high, and with more schools implementing mindfulness practices, students are being taught positive behaviors and habits to help combat it.
 But what about their peers with autism?
-I’ve worked with children of varying diagnosis in my career and one thing I’ve found to be a constant; there is a layer of anxiety in many children and they may not know how to deal with it appropriately when triggered.
+I’ve worked with children of varying diagnoses in my career and one thing I’ve found to be a constant; there is a layer of anxiety in many children and they may not know how to deal with it appropriately when triggered.

 And what I saw over the year was that injurious behaviors decreased tremendously, their expressive and receptive language increased, as did their attention and academic readiness.
 But the biggest payoff for me was to see the pride they had when they were able to navigate a situation that used to trigger anxiety.
 Here are just a few of the techniques I used: